27 Warm & Wonderful Things to Do in Geneva in Winter

 Turkish style steam room in a famous bathhouse in Geneva, Switzerland

-On the other hand, the hammam is a darkened space dedicated to exfoliation with the traditional black soap used in places like Morocco (using this soap is only permitted in the hammam area).
+On the other hand, the hammam is a darkened space dedicated to exfoliation with the traditional black soap used in places like Morocco!

 It’s also one of the more affordable winter activities in Geneva!
-A winter day pass is just 20 CHF plus 5 CHF if you need to rent a towel (about $22 and $5 USD, respectively).
+A winter day pass is just 22 CHF plus 5 CHF if you need to rent a towel (about $25 and $5 USD, respectively).
+They’re open daily from 9 AM to 10:30 PM, opening an hour earlier on Sundays.

 Be awed by the Pâquis lighthouse.